 Post mitosis, the next stage is referred to as interphase which is part of the cell cycle that is non-dividing and between two consecutive cell divisions.
 A cell spends most of its life in the interphase.
 It comprises the G1, S and G2 stages.

 Why is onion root tip used to demonstrate mitosis in this experiment?

-It is because of the meristematic cells that are situated in the tip of the roots that render the most desirable and suitable raw material to study different stages of mitosis.
+It is because of the meristematic cells that are situated in the tip of the roots that render the most desirable and suitable raw material to study the different stages of mitosis.
 Onion is a monocot plant.
 Monocotyledonous plants possess large chromosomes that are clearly visible.
-Hence their root tips are used.
-The period of time taken for mitosis varies as it is dependant on cell type and type of species.
+Hence, their root tips are used.
+The period of time taken for mitosis varies as it is dependent on the cell type and type of species.

 Is mitosis influenced by any factor?
 If yes, name them.

-Yes, mitosis is affected by factors such as time and temperature.
+Yes, mitosis, the cell cycle is affected by various factors such as time and temperature.